vovkroman/GetUpside-Challenge/README.md

 ### Description:

-GetUpside-Challenge is a 2-screen POC to explore Clean Architecture + Coordinator, in conjunction with the State Machine pattern.
+GetUpside-Challenge is a 2-screen POC to explore Clean Architecture + Coordinator, in conjunction with the State Machine and DI Container pattern.

 In scope of POC following user story has been implemented: